tanishqdaniel/activity03-mlr/README.md

 - What is still muddy?
 - What do you need to try/do/explore to help with this muddiness?

-### One quantitative response variable and two quantitative explanatory variable
+### Two quantitative explanatory variable

-You will continue using your data from Activity 2 or find a new dataset that contains one quantitative response variable, at least two quantitative explanatory variables (for Days 1, 2, & 3), and at least one qualitative explanatory variable (for Days 2 & 3).
+You will continue using the Human Freedom Index data from Activity 2 to extend to models with more than one explanatory variable.

 Read these directions first, then work through them.